-The COVID-19 Pandemic has had a material impact on a number of aspects of SPT's operations in 2020/21.
-The duration of these impacts and also the path back to 'normal' operations are unknown at this point.
-SPT will work with all relevant bodies, including Transport Scotland, to determine the most appropriate transition plan to increase services towards pre pandemic levels.
+The COVID-19 Pandemic has had a material impact on a number of aspects of SPT's operations throughout 2020/21.
+The duration of these impacts and also the path back to 'normal' operations remains unknown at this point, but SPT will continue to work with all relevant bodies, including Transport Scotland, to determine the most appropriate transition plan to increase services towards pre-pandemic levels where possible and in line with available funding.